sooraj-vasan/RFID-Based-Attendance-System/README.md

 | `RXD` | `P3.1` (`TXD` of 8051) |
 | `TXD` | (Optional) `P3.0` |

+## 🪜Procedure

+1. Connect the circuit as per the hardware connections.
+2. To get the unique RFID IDs of each card, burn the HEX file from the `RFID ID` folder into your `AT89S52` microcontroller (UART module connection not required).
+3. After burning the HEX file, place your RFID card in front of the `EM-18` module and note down the RFID ID displayed on the LCD.
+4. For the attendance system, replace the card IDs and student names with your own in the `RFID Attendance` folder.
+Burn the HEX file into the `AT89S52`.
+When you place the card near the `EM-18`, the student name and “PRESENT” will be shown on the LCD.
+5. For attendance logging, connect the `FT232` UART module as per the given connections.
+Connect it to your PC/laptop, check the `COM` port, and replace it in 1Attendance-Logger.py`.
+6. Run the program — raw data (`Student Name PRESENT at Timestamp`) will appear in the terminal and also be saved in `attendance.txt` (CSV format).
+7. Run `Attendance-Tracker.py` to view each student’s attendance details, total classes attended, and attendance percentage in the terminal.

 ## 💻Software Requirements

 ### ***For Microcontroller*** -